Skip to main content

 Note three important details about this query:

-• isSystem: false will ensure that we exclude test instances that are used in the integration designer.
+• isSystem: false excludes test instances used in the integration designer

-• A combination of sortBy: { direction: ASC, field: CREATED_AT }, after: $cursor, and pageInfo at the end of the query will allow us to paginate through the results.
+• The combination of sortBy { direction: ASC, field: CREATED_AT }, after: $cursor, and pageInfo enables pagination through results

 If you'd like to see an example of how to paginate through results, check out the example script which implements the query above.